Esri/arcgis-runtime-samples-android/java/open-mobile-scene-package/README.md

 When the sample opens, it will automatically display the Scene in the Mobile Map Package.

-Since this sample works with a local .mspk, you may need to download the file to your device.
+Since this sample works with a local .mspk, you will need to download the file to your device.

 ## How it works